mghlm/MarvelSquads/README.md

 ### Future Improvements / Additions

 - Implement a search function
+- Add more unit tests
+- Setup dedicated UI Testing environment with separate database etc.
+- Move magic numbers, strings to constant file
 - A way to navigate to comics details and see more related comics
-- Setup dedicated UI Testing environment with separate database etc.

 ### Screenshots